CRITICAL THINKING SKILLS FOR DUMMIES CHEAT SHEET

 ● Confidence: Critical Thinkers have to be a little bit confident to be able to examine views that others present — often people in authority.

 ● Curiosity: Critical Thinkers need curiosity.
-It may have killed the cat, but curiosity is the essential ingredient for ideas and insights.
+It may have killed the cat, but curiosity and critical thinking is the essential ingredient for ideas and insights.

 ● Truth-seeking: Critical Thinkers are on mission ‘objective truth’ — even if it turns out to undermine their own previously held convictions and long-cherished beliefs and is flat against their self-interest.

 A key critical thinking skill is to be able to understand, and criticise, a writer’s methodology.
 When authors write books, conduct studies, or investigate a topic, they operate within a research paradigm (a theoretical framework) that affects how they view and investigate the subject.